Ocean's movies in order Ocean's Marathon

 Ocean's Eleven (2001)

 This is the film that started it all, or rather, the remake of the 1960 film that reignited the franchise.
-Directed by Steven Soderbergh, Ocean’s Eleven set the standard for modern heist comedies: tightly directed, stylish, with an ensemble cast you’d want as your own friend group.
-Danny Ocean (George Clooney) is fresh out of prison and immediately assembles a team for an impossible job: a triple Las Vegas casino heist right under the nose of the ruthless Terry Benedict (Andy García).
+Steven Soderbergh's Ocean's Eleven is the gold standard for modern heist comedies.
+It's tightly directed, stylish, and features an ensemble cast that you'd want as your own friends.
+Danny Ocean (George Clooney) just got out of prison and immediately puts together a team to pull off the impossible: a triple Las Vegas casino heist right under the nose of the ruthless Terry Benedict (Andy García).
 The characters are instantly iconic: from Rusty Ryan (Brad Pitt) to Linus Caldwell (Matt Damon), and from tech wizard Livingston Dell (Eddie Jemison) to acrobat Yen (Shaobo Qin).
-Everything from the soundtrack to the twist is spot on.
-This film is not only the starting point of the Ocean’s franchise but also a modern heist classic.
+Everything from the soundtrack to the twist is perfect.
+This film is the start of the Ocean's franchise, and it's a modern heist classic.

 Ocean's Twelve (2004)

 Two words: European vibes.
-Ocean’s Twelve shifts the action from the glitz of Las Vegas to the alleys of Amsterdam, the palaces of Rome, and the beaches of the Riviera.
-The crew must reunite when Benedict tracks them down, demanding his money back.
-Cue international chaos, treacherous rivals, and Rusty’s ex-girlfriend Isabel Lahiri (Catherine Zeta-Jones), who knows a bit too much.
-The film is looser, more playful, and experiments with structure, which wasn’t universally appreciated at the time but has since gained cult status.
-The addition of Roman Nagel (Eddie Izzard) as a tech genius and a much-discussed cameo make this installment unique within the Ocean’s universe.
-It’s a stylish pit stop that sharpens the crew for what’s to come.
+Ocean's Twelve moves the action from the glitz of Las Vegas to the alleys of Amsterdam, the palaces of Rome, and the beaches of the Riviera.
+The crew has to get back together when Benedict finds them and demands his money back.
+This sets the stage for some international intrigue, dangerous rivals, and Rusty's ex-girlfriend Isabel Lahiri (Catherine Zeta-Jones), who's got some secrets up her sleeve.
+The film is more relaxed and fun, and it's a bit experimental with its structure.
+At the time, this wasn't a hit, but it's since gained a cult following.
+The addition of Roman Nagel (Eddie Izzard) as a tech genius and a much-discussed cameo make this installment unique within the Ocean's universe.
+It's a cool spot that gets the crew ready for what's next.

 Ocean's Thirteen (2007)

-We’re back in Vegas, baby.
-Ocean’s Thirteen feels like coming home in a sharp suit.
-When Reuben Tishkoff (Elliott Gould) is double-crossed by a cunning new casino owner, Willy Bank (Al Pacino), it’s time for a classic revenge heist storyline.
-The team dynamic is at its best, the plans are wilder than ever, and the film bursts with visual flair.
-No Tess this time, but Saul Bloom (Carl Reiner) shines, and the intricate plan to sabotage a brand-new hotel-casino is a treat.
-The film wraps up the original trilogy in style, with a nod to the classic casino caper and a warm sense of camaraderie among these unlikely Robin Hoods.
+We're back in Vegas, baby.
+Ocean's Thirteen feels like coming home in a sharp suit.
+When Reuben Tishkoff (Elliott Gould) gets double-crossed by a sneaky new casino owner, Willy Bank (Al Pacino), it's time for a classic revenge heist storyline.
+The team dynamic is at its best, the plans are wilder than ever, and the film is bursting with visual flair.
+Tess isn't in it this time, but Saul Bloom (Carl Reiner) really shines, and the elaborate plan to sabotage a brand-new hotel-casino is a treat.
+The film ends the original trilogy with a bang, paying homage to the classic casino heist movie and showcasing a tight-knit sense of friendship among these unlikely Robin Hoods.

 Ocean's 8 (2018)

-Eleven, twelve, thirteen… eight?
+Eleven, twelve, thirteen... eight?
 Yes.
-Ocean’s 8 isn’t a prequel or sequel in the traditional sense but a women-led heist spinoff that cleverly taps into the existing Ocean’s universe.
-Debbie Ocean (Sandra Bullock), Danny’s sister, assembles her own team for a daring job at the ultimate fashion event: the Met Gala.
-From Lou (Cate Blanchett) to Nine Ball (Rihanna), Amita (Mindy Kaling), and Daphne Kluger (Anne Hathaway), this crew is just as charming as their male counterparts.
-Director Gary Ross gives the genre a fresh twist, and while the tone is lighter, the elaborate heist planning is unmistakably Ocean’s.
-You don’t need to have seen the earlier films, but the nods for fans make it extra fun if you’re familiar with the trilogy.
+Ocean's 8 isn't a typical prequel or sequel.
+It's a women-led heist spinoff that cleverly taps into the existing Ocean's universe.
+Debbie Ocean (Sandra Bullock), Danny's sister, puts together her own crew for a risky job at the biggest fashion event of the year: the Met Gala.
+From Lou (Cate Blanchett) to Nine Ball (Rihanna), Amita (Mindy Kaling), and Daphne Kluger (Anne Hathaway), this crew is just as charming as the guys.
+Director Gary Ross gives the genre a fresh twist, and while the tone is lighter, the elaborate heist planning is unmistakably Ocean's.
+You don't need to have seen the earlier films to enjoy this one, but if you're familiar with the trilogy, you'll definitely appreciate the references.